 Homeowners can attempt a DIY job to clear out the drain, but if they proceed without knowing what they're doing, they may compound the problem.
 Often when you snake the drain, you'll sense the cable hitting an obstruction.
 You'll need to power through these obstructions to break up the debris; however, running a snake can cause damage or perhaps even break the pipe, depending on its age and condition.

 Reserve a DIY job for isolated clogs — for example, if just one drain in your home is clogged.
 For repeated clogs or widespread trouble with drains throughout your home, it's best to call a plumber.

 Why get professional help?

-There's nothing worse than taking the time to learn how to snake a drain only to learn later on that the job didn't get to the root of the problem, or that you damaged the pipes and now face a costly repair.
+There's nothing worse than taking the time to learn how to snake a drain only to learn later that the job didn't get to the root of the problem, or that you damaged the pipes and now face a costly repair.
 That's why it's always a good idea to enlist professional help.
-A licensed plumber can address problems comprehensively, and has the specialized diagnostic tools and experience to avoid further damage to the pipes.
+A licensed plumber can address problems comprehensively and has the specialized diagnostic tools and experience to avoid further damage to the pipes.

 If you've learned how to snake a drain to no avail, it's time to call in the Atlanta area's expert plumbers.
 Save yourself time, money, and frustration.